-Upper Range sets the shallowest depth range that will be displayed on the Sonar, Split Sonar, Circular Flasher, Big Digits, Sonar/Side Combo, and Down/Side/Sonar Combo Views.
+Upper Range sets the shallowest depth range that will be displayed on the Sonar, Split Sonar, and Active Sonar Side Views.
 Upper Range is often used with Lower Range.

 For example, if you are only interested in the area between 20 and 50 feet deep, you should set the Upper Depth Range to 20 and the Lower Depth Range to 50.
-The Sonar View will then show the 30 foot area between 20 and 50 and will not show the surface or the bottom (assuming the bottom is deeper than 50 feet).
-Greater detail will be shown for the area between 20 and 50 feet.
+The Sonar View will then show the 30 foot area between 20 and 50, and will not show the surface or the bottom (assuming the bottom is deeper than 50 feet), and will show greater detail for that area between 20 and 50 feet.